pretix/pretix-docs/docs/guides/pretixscan/android.md

 ### Offline scanning

 The default scanning behavior of pretixSCAN requires a reliable network connection.
-Every code scanned is compared against the selected check-in list that is stored on the pretix server.
+The app compares every code that it scans against the selected check-in list stored on the pretix server.
 If you are using pretixSCAN in an environment with an unreliable network connection or no connection at all, you may run into error messages while attempting to scan a code or search for attendee data.
 The solution for this problem is pretixSCAN's offline mode.